Addiction treatment resource data and restricted listings

 - Authorization to bill third-party payers for substance abuse treatment services using an alcohol or drug client diagnosis

-In an effort to better assist people in finding and accessing quality care, the initial data set of treatment resources was reviewed by the Data Team for accuracy of contact information and reported Licenses, Certifications, and Accreditations (LCAs).
+In an effort to better assist people in finding and accessing quality care, an initial dataset of treatment resources was retrieved by the Data Team in November 2017 and reviewed for accuracy of contact information and self-reported Licenses, Certifications, and Accreditations (LCAs).

 There are 9 possible LCAs that a treatment facility can report, of which 7 qualify for publication to Capacitype applications.
 From the initial data set, 91.65% of the treatment facilities found in the Locator indicated at least one qualifying LCA.
 These qualifying facilities were included in a revised data set of resources for substance abuse and addiction treatment.

 Specifically, 3 of the 7 qualifying LCAs were considered to be high-quality: Commission on Accreditation of Rehabilitation Facilities (CARF), Council on Accreditation (COA), and The Joint Commission on Accreditation of Healthcare Organizations (The Joint Commission).
 Each of these national accreditations have documented standards that reflect industry expertise, require self-evaluation surveys and site surveys, have stipulated review and decision processes, and have an annual reporting requirement for accreditation maintenance.

 Treatment facilities that have reported one or more of these high-quality accreditations can be identified within Capacitype applications by selecting the accreditation provider from the Group listing.